itsCheithanya/Apparmor-OCI-hook/README.md

 # Apparmor-OCI-hook-LFX prerequisite task
-The first step required is actually configuring the hooks definition location by editing the ```/etc/containers/containers.conf``` if its exists in you system or this ```/usr/share/containers/containers.conf``` file:
+The first step required is actually configuring the hooks definition location by editing the ```/etc/containers/containers.conf``` if it exists in you system or this ```/usr/share/containers/containers.conf``` file:
 ```
 [engine]
 hooks_dir = ["/etc/containers/oci/hooks.d"]